JonasKrau/Python3-NmapScanner/README.md

 # Simple Nmap Automation Tool

 This Python script provides a simple interface for using Nmap to perform network scans.
-It allows users to select from different types of scans and to target specific IP addresses.
+It allows users to select from different types of scans and target specific IP addresses.

 ## Features

-- SYN ACK Scan
+- **SYN ACK Scan:** Fast and stealthy scan for TCP ports.
-- UDP Scan
+- **UDP Scan:** Scans for open UDP ports.
-- Comprehensive Scan
+- **Comprehensive Scan:** A detailed scan that includes service detection, operating system detection, and more.

+## Customization

+- The script includes a fast scan option (`-F`) by default, which scans fewer ports for quicker results.
+- Users can modify the script to remove the `-F` flag and specify a custom range of ports for a more detailed scan.

 ## Requirements